Likes2Weave/RepData_PeerAssessment1/PA1_template.md

      mutate(the_week = ifelse((weekdays(date,abbreviate=TRUE) %in% Weekend),
                               "weekend","weekday"))

-## Make Factor, define levels so that "weekend"" appears on top panel
+## Make Factor, define levels so that "weekend" intervals will appear as the top panel
 activityByDay$the_week <- factor(activityByDay$the_week, levels = c("weekend","weekday"))

 ## Double check